 The great thing about laminating the paw prints for this activity is that they can be used again, played with outside, & cleaned easily.

-When we have another warm day I’m going to offer this activity outside.
+I can't wait to set this activity up another day outside.
 Minnie clearly had a lot of fun with it, & I'd love to leave the props outside all day to see what adventures she has with them.